List of Succession characters: Rava Roy

 Rava Roy (Natalie Gold) is Kendall's estranged wife, with whom he has two children.
 She appears as a main cast member in season one only, and returns in a guest role in seasons three and four.

 Rava and Kendall's marriage breaks down as a result of the latter's drug addiction, and she divorces him.
 The two remain friendly and even have sex again after Logan's stroke, but Rava is insistent on continuing with the divorce; Kendall, who still yearns for her approval, is dismayed.
 Rava soon learns at Shiv's wedding that Kendall has relapsed into drug usage, and the two distance themselves from one another, though Kendall still occasionally sees his children.

 After his bombshell press conference naming his father responsible for covering up the Brightstar Cruises scandal, Kendall arrives unannounced at Rava's apartment and begins using it as a temporary base of operations, to her quiet chagrin.
 Rava later tells Kendall at his 40th birthday that Waystar has sent men to harass her and the family over Kendall's poor parenting.
 After Waystar backs far-right Congressman Jeryd Mencken for the presidency, Rava tells Kendall that their daughter Sophie is being harassed by racist ATN viewers as well as facing scrutiny at school for her family's association with ATN, but Kendall refuses to accept responsibility.
+The morning after the election, the same day as Logan's funeral, street protests break out over Mencken's presidential win; Rava refuses to take the kids to the funeral out of concern for their safety, triggering an argument with Kendall, who unsuccessfully attempts to stop her from leaving.